COLE: A Column-based Learned Storage for Blockchain Systems

 \begin{definition}[Hash Value] A hash value in the bottom layer of the MHT is computed as $h_i = h(\mathcal{K}_i \| value_i)$, where $\mathcal{K}_i, value_i$ are the corresponding compound key and value, $\|$ is the concatenation operator, and $h(\cdot)$ is a cryptographic hash function such as SHA-256.
 A hash value in an upper layer of the MHT is computed as $h_i = h(h_i^1 \| h_i^2 \| \cdots \| h_i^{m^*})$, where $m^* \le m$ and $h_i^j$ is the corresponding $j$-th hash in the lower layer. \end{definition}

-Similar to Algorithm~\ref{alg:model-file-construction}, we use a streaming approach to generate the Merkle file.
-Nevertheless, instead of constructing the layers one after one, here we can construct all layers of the MHT concurrently to save the IO cost. \Cref{alg:merkle-file-construction} shows the overall procedure of constructing the Merkle file.
-Since the size of a value file is fixed by the level where the corresponding run is stored, the total number of compound key-value pairs in the input stream, denote as $n$, for constructing the Merkle file is known in advance.
-Thus, the MHT has $\ceil{\log_m n} +1$ layers and the number of hash values stored in each layer can be computed as $n, \ceil{\frac{n}{m}}, \ceil{\frac{n}{m^2}}, \cdots, 1$ (\cref{alg:merkle-file-construction-1}).
-Afterwards, the offset of each layer can also be computed (\crefrange{alg:merkle-file-construction-2}{alg:merkle-file-construction-3}).
-To construct all layers' hash values concurrently, we maintain a cache of $\ceil{\log_m n} +1$ buffers, each corresponding to one layer.
+Similar to Algorithm~\ref{alg:model-file-construction}, we streamingly generate the Merkle file.
+However, instead of layer-wise construction, we concurrently build all MHT layers to reduce IO costs, as shown in \cref{alg:merkle-file-construction}.
+Note that the size of the input stream of compound key-value pairs $n$ is known in advance since the size of a value file is determined by the level of its corresponding run.
+Thus, the MHT has $\ceil{\log_m n} +1$ layers, containing $n, \ceil{\frac{n}{m}}, \ceil{\frac{n}{m^2}}, \cdots, 1$ hash values (\cref{alg:merkle-file-construction-1}).
+Layer offsets can also be computed (\crefrange{alg:merkle-file-construction-2}{alg:merkle-file-construction-3}).
+For concurrent construction, $\ceil{\log_m n} +1$ buffers are maintained, one per layer.